Hinduism: Pilgrimage

 Many adherents undertake pilgrimages, which have historically been an important part of Hinduism and remain so today.
 Pilgrimage sites are called Tirtha, Kshetra, Gopitha or Mahalaya.
 The process or journey associated with Tirtha is called Tirtha-yatra.
 According to the Hindu text Skanda Purana, Tirtha are of three kinds: Jangam Tirtha is to a place movable of a sadhu, a rishi, a guru; Sthawar Tirtha is to a place immovable, like Benaras, Haridwar, Mount Kailash, holy rivers; while Manas Tirtha is to a place of mind of truth, charity, patience, compassion, soft speech, Self.
 Tīrtha-yatra is, states Knut A. Jacobsen, anything that has a salvific value to a Hindu, and includes pilgrimage sites such as mountains or forests or seashore or rivers or ponds, as well as virtues, actions, studies or state of mind.

 Pilgrimage sites of Hinduism are mentioned in the epic Mahabharata and the Puranas.
 Most Puranas include large sections on Tirtha Mahatmya along with tourist guides, which describe sacred sites and places to visit.
 In these texts, Varanasi (Benares, Kashi), Rameswaram, Kanchipuram, Dwarka, Puri, Haridwar, Sri Rangam, Vrindavan, Ayodhya, Tirupati, Mayapur, Nathdwara, twelve Jyotirlinga and Shakti Pitha have been mentioned as particularly holy sites, along with geographies where major rivers meet (sangam) or join the sea.
 Kumbh Mela is another major pilgrimage on the eve of the solar festival Makar Sankranti.
-This pilgrimage rotates at a gap of three years among four sites: Prayag Raj at the confluence of the Ganges and Yamuna rivers, Haridwar near source of the Ganges, Ujjain on the Shipra river and Nashik on the bank of the Godavari river.
+This pilgrimage rotates at a gap of three years among four sites: Prayagraj at the confluence of the Ganges and Yamuna rivers, Haridwar near source of the Ganges, Ujjain on the Shipra river and Nashik on the bank of the Godavari river.
 This is one of world's largest mass pilgrimage, with an estimated 40 to 100 million people attending the event.
 At this event, they say a prayer to the sun and bathe in the river, a tradition attributed to Adi Shankara.